Raggaer/castro/README.md

 High performance Open Tibia content management system written in **Go** using **Lua** scripting

-Castro provides lua bindings using a pool of lua states.
+Castro provides lua bindings.
+Using a pool of lua states.
 Each request gets a state from the pool.
 If there are no states available a new one is created and later saved on the pool.

 ## Documentation